Annual policing survey 2018

 council tax precept 2018/19

-The PCC then announced his intention to raise the policing part of council tax - the precept - for 2018/19 and invited members of the public to comment on the proposal before it was discussed by the Kent and Medway Police and Crime Panel on 8 February.
+The PCC announced his intention to raise the policing part of council tax - the precept - for 2018/19 in January 2018.
+He invited members of the public to comment on the proposal before it was discussed by the Kent and Medway Police and Crime Panel on 8 February.

-A report has been compiled which summarises the key findings of the Annual Policing Survey, and the feedback to the PCC's precept proposal.
+A report has been compiled which summarises the key findings of the Annual Policing Survey 2017, and the feedback to the PCC's precept proposal.

 restorative justice survey